 - your child's school results

 - details about your child's school and community activities (if needed for the scholarship).
-Your child usually completes this part of the application.
+This

-- the name and contact details of your school's principal
+- the name and contact details of your principal

 - a valid Centrelink reference number, or a concession card for yourself or your child, if the scholarship is based on financial need.

 - Read all of the information on this page.